carbonplan/blog/posts/soil-protocols-added.md

 <ScoreSummary />
 <FigureCaption>
   Summary table of our results.
 Each protocol is a row.
+The * indicates new additions.
 The first four columns show scores along four individual metrics (each on a scale from 1 to 3) and the final column shows the overall rating (on a scale from 1 to 5).
 For more details, check out the{' '}
   <Link
     href='/research/soil-protocols'
     sx={{ color: 'secondary', '&:hover': { color: 'primary' } }}